 More extreme effects have also been experienced:

-Some users that have taken phenethylamine with hordenine and also reported positive effects:
+Some users that have taken phenethylamine with hordenine and also reported the following effects:

 “… you will have clean energy and excellent focus.”

-“… it gives a very pleasant euphoric feeling for about ten minutes afterwards leaving you feeling happy and energized for the rest of the day.
-It also helped my focus at school and work.”
+“… it gives a very pleasant euphoric feeling for about ten minutes afterward leaving you feeling happy and energized for the rest of the day.
+It also helped me focus at school and work.”

 While others have reported no effect at all: